enriquemagallon93/resume/README.md

  - Use themes by implementing CSS Vars
  - The whole information is described in JSON as nodes
  - Page parse JSON nodes to react
- - React splist the content into pages by using the page config and the
+ - React splits the content into pages by using the page config